 How to Navigate Fragmented Specialists

 Modern medicine is divided into narrow lanes.
-Each specialist sees only one slice of your body, and very few are trained—or permitted—to connect the pieces.
-For medically lost individuals, this fragmentation is one of the biggest structural barriers to understanding what’s truly happening.
+Each specialist usually sees one part of the body, and the structure of care does not always make it easy to connect the pieces.
+For medically lost individuals, this fragmentation can become a major barrier to understanding cross-system patterns.

-This Field Note outlines how to create integration when the system does not provide it.
+This Field Note outlines ways to make integration easier when the system does not provide enough connective structure.

 Why this matters

-- Each visit is framed as a single problem within a single system.
+- Each visit may be framed as a single problem within a single system.

 - Important patterns can be missed if no one is looking across systems.